image

 University of California, Berkeley, Prof. Hartmut Haeffner

-Proposed schematic for electron trap.
+Proposed schematic for an electron trap.

 H. Haeffner, UC Berkeley